It’s an exciting time for project management.

 When it comes to managing Agile projects, ClickUp isn’t a one-trick pony.

 In fact, ClickUp was designed with the Agile method in mind.

 Here’s what you can do with these Agile features:

 A. Set up projects for the product you’re developing

 Projects will serve as categories for different parts of your product development.
 For example, at ClickUp, we have Android, iOS, Frontend, Backend, etc. in our Development Projects Space.
 Projects organize your Spaces and contain Lists and tasks.

 B. Set up Lists as Sprints

-This is where Sprints are hosted.
-Each List should represent an individual sprint with an additional List titled “Backlog”.
 New features and aspects of a product will be developed within these Lists and archived when completed.
-Lists function perfectly as sprints, since each List can hold many tasks as apply to it.
-Also, Lists can have start/due dates, details, an entire activity thread, and so much more!
+Lists function perfectly as sprints since each List can hold as many tasks that apply to it.
+Also, Lists can have start/due dates, details, and an entire activity thread!